CiscoTestAutomation/getting-started/start-guide/bestpractices/general.rst

 Environment Requirements
 ------------------------
-* Test suites, shall not presume (depend on) any pre-existing configuration of the environment (e.g. routers, switches), and shall always perform its own configurations, unless explicitly coded to be and/or provided/told otherwise.
+* Test suites, shall not depend on any pre-existing configuration of the environment (e.g. routers, switches), and shall always perform its own configurations, unless explicitly coded to be and/or provided/told otherwise.